 SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATOR OR COURT OR TRIBUNALS

-Regulator or Court orTribunal which would impact the going concern status of your Company and its futureoperations except as mentioned below:
+There were no significant and material orders passed by any Regulator or Court orTribunal which would impact the going concern status of your Company and its futureoperations except as mentioned below:

 INTERNAL AUDIT & INTERNAL FINANCIAL CONTROL AND ITS ADEQUACY